 Lastly, forging strong community connections can be a lifesaver for small businesses.
-Establishing partnerships with local suppliers, collaborating with other businesses for cross-promotions, and particivisibility and embed local businesses more deeply into the fabric of Berkeley's culture, as establishments such as Top Dog have done.
+Establishing partnerships with local suppliers, collaborating with other businesses for cross-promotions, and participating in community events can enhance dominated by chain stores and franchises, visibility and embed local businesses more deeply into the fabric of Berkeley's culture, as establishments such as Top Dog have done.
 Additionally, building a loyal customer base through exceptional service and unique offerings can turn first-time For consumers, this could mean fewer visitors into regulars.
 By prioritizing customer engagement and nurturing a sense of community around their brand, businesses like Xpression can create a buffer against the competitive pressures of larger corporations and the volatile shifts in the market.